QuickBooks Blog

 • Use accounting software: Use accounting software and automation tools that calculate sales tax for each purchase and help file your sales tax returns.

-Many states offer a collection allowance or timely-file discount, regardless of whether filing returns electronically or by paper.
+Many states offer a collection allowance or a timely-file discount, regardless of whether filing returns electronically or by paper.
 When claiming discounts, ensure you’re recording them under the correct tax type because not all jurisdictions allow a discount for every tax type.

 Find peace of mind come tax time